PVPUFormer: Probabilistic Visual Prompt Unified Transformer for Interactive Image Segmentation: Related Work

 \subsection{Different Types of Interactive Feedback}

 Most interactive image segmentation approaches adopt click prompts as users' feedback for its simplicity and efficiency \cite{FocalClick_chen2022focalclick, FCFI_wei2023focused}.
 However, since click prompts have a limited receptive field, various works have been devoted to exploring other prompts for interactive feedback.
 For example, \cite{boxprior_lempitsky2009image} and \cite{Milcut_wu2014milcut} adopt bounding boxes as feedback queries, which can effectively define the range of a desired region but face uncertainty in region boundaries when dealing with irregular contours.
 Zhang~\textit{et al.}~\cite{zhang2020interactive} utilized an inside point near the center of an object and two outside points at the symmetrical corners of a tight bounding box to address this limitation, generating extra labeling costs.
-Besides bounding boxes \cite{boxprior_lempitsky2009image, GrabCut_rother2004grabcut, Milcut_wu2014milcut}, scribbles~\cite{Errortolerant_bai2014error, ScribbleSeg_chen2023scribbleseg} are also used for interactive image segmentation, which could provide rich and precise information to capture users' intentions but requires users to invest more time and knowledge as compared to boxes and clicks.
+Besides bounding boxes \cite{boxprior_lempitsky2009image, GrabCut_rother2004grabcut, Milcut_wu2014milcut}, scribbles~\cite{Errortolerant_bai2014error, ScribbleSeg_chen2023scribbleseg} are also used for interactive image segmentation, which could provide rich and precise information to capture users' intention but requires users to invest more time and knowledge as compared to boxes and clicks.
 Apart from employing a single form of prompts, several works \cite{Phraseclick_ding2020phraseclick, SAM_kirillov2023segment, seem_zou2023segment} have explored employing a combination of various forms of prompts for interactive segmentation.
 For instance, Kirillov~\textit{et al.}~\cite{SAM_kirillov2023segment} leveraged learnable vectors with position embeddings to represent various types of prompts.
 Zou~\textit{et al.}~\cite{seem_zou2023segment} constructed a promptable, interactive universal segmentation model, where a visual sampler is used to extract prompt points including clicks, boxes, and scribbles with the corresponding point feature vectors as a user's feedback.
-Although unified representations of different visual prompts have been achieved, the above methods require feature mapping or learning of visual prompts and lack deep interaction between visual prompts and images.
-Beyond them, our approach adopts a simple yet efficient prompt encoding method, which describes visual prompts as a probability distribution with a deep interaction between prompts and images.
+Although unified representations of various visual prompts have achieved promising performance, the above methods only focus on utilizing labeled visual prompts to capture users' intentions, which offers limited feedback information for performance acceleration.
+In summary, click-based prompts are quick and efficient but provide limited information.
+In contrast, scribble prompts provide rich information but are time-consuming and less efficient, while box prompts serve as a middle ground to allow users to obtain an approximate boundary of the target area in relatively less time.
+Our approach considers encoding both prompt and non-prompt areas in a probabilistic estimation way.
+It integrates multiple types of visual prompts including clicks, boxes, and scribbles into a unified probabilistic representation, providing richer feedback cues to enhance performance.
+Different from PPL~\cite{kwon2023probabilistic}, which utilizes probabilistic prompts by learning them from the semantic information in both images and text to capture class attributes, our approach directly converts user prompts into a unified probabilistic prompt encoding, enabling more effective capture of user intent.